petkivim/embed-google-map/README.md

 * Hide/show the info label.
 Supported by Google Maps Classic only.
 * Define the border width, border style and border color.
 * Add link to the full size map.
 Supported by Google Maps and Google Maps Classic only.
-* Define the link label.
+* Define the link label and location (above or below the map).
 Supported by Google Maps and Google Maps Classic only.
 * Support for HTTP and HTTPS.
 * Embed maps created in Google Maps Engine.
 * Multilingual features for front-end: